extragoodlabs/security-workshop/README.md

 +}, app);
 ```

-Deploy the API service with `./build-deploy api`, and start [port-forwarding](#connecting-to-the-api) again when it finishes.
+Deploy the API service with `./build-deploy api`, and start [port forwarding](#connecting-to-the-api) again when it finishes - note that the port forwarding should now point to port 443 instead of 80!
 Now try an HTTPS request:

 ``` shell